repoze/repoze.postoffice/README.txt

 For each queue each filter for that queue is processed.
 In order to match for a queue a message must match all filters for that queue.

-At the time of this writing only a single filter is implemented: `to_hostname`.
+At the time of this writing only a single filter is implemented:
-This filter matches the hostname of the email address in the 'To' header of the message.
+`to_hostname`.
+This filter matches the hostname of the email address in the 'To' or 'CC' headers of the message.
 Hostnames which beging with a period will match any hostname that ends with the specified name, ie '.example.com' matches 'example.com' and 'app.example.com'.
 If the hostname does not begin with a period it must match exactly.
 Multiple hostnames, delimited by whitespace, may be listed.
 If multiple hostnames are used, an incoming message need match only one.

 Populating Queues
 =================